vonKrappitz/hems-setcover-poland/README.md

 ## Licence
 Code under Apache 2.0, see LICENSE.
 The WorldPop raster (`geo/pl_pop_1km.tif`) is CC-BY 4.0 and is shipped here.
 The GADM boundary is not shipped, it is fetched by `fetch_gadm.py`, and the GADM licence allows academic map-making but not redistribution.
 Coordinates (`loc28.json`) are CC BY 4.0.
-The published version of record will be archived with a citable DOI (Zenodo).
+The published version of record is archived with a citable DOI: 10.5281/zenodo.20788758